nicholaswilde/notes/docs/proxmox.md

 passwd
 ```

-Add an `/etc/hosts` entry for your IP address
+Add an `/etc/hosts` entry for your IP address.

 Please make sure that your machine's hostname is resolvable via `/etc/hosts`, i.e. you need an entry in `/etc/hosts` which assigns an address to its hostname.